-If you have a tumultuous relationship with food, the Christmas party season can be a minefield of potential so called 'slip ups'.
-Here are some common thinking traps, and some alternatives that you can try in order to make the most of the festive season.
+If you have a tumultuous relationship with food, the Christmas party season can be a minefield of potential so called 'slip ups'

 It’s December 5, and the party is two short weeks away.
 You want speedy weight loss, this driving you headlong into a miracle shake-diet pronto.
 In the first week, you lose three pounds and feel euphoric.
 At the party, you promptly regain the lost weight ‘the buffet was so tempting’, and then slate yourself daily in the run up till Christmas.

 You know that dieting doesn’t work.
 You now listen to your body and trust hunger and satiety cues.
 You take pleasure in devouring delicious gingerbread and tangy mulled wine, without overeating.
 The desire to overeat has gone because no food is forbidden.

 On Christmas morning, you’re the angel of self-control.
 You’re starving hungry but valiantly resist the morning champers and scrambled egg combo that your partner is scoffing.
 Not one morsel of food will pass your lips as you save yourself for the feast.
 It gets to 3pm and you’re faint with hunger.
 On an empty stomach, a sweet sherry sends blood sugar soaring, then crashing, leaving you desperate to eat and eat.
 Once you start, you can’t stop.